DoeringChristian/cuda-rs/README.md

-# cust_raw
+# cuda-rs

-Raw bindings to the CUDA Driver API used by cust.
-These bindings are actively updated for new versions.
+Dynamically loaded bindings to the CUDA API generated with bindgen.
-We use our own bindings so we have more control over when they get updated and what they contain.

-Current version is based on CUDA 11.2